1941 (film): Home media

 After the success of his 1980 "Special Edition" of Close Encounters of the Third Kind, Spielberg was given permission to create his own "extended cut" of 1941 to represent his original director's cut.
 This was done for network television (it was only shown on ABC once, but it was seen years later on The Disney Channel).
 It was first released on VHS and Betamax in 1980 from MCA Videocassette Inc. and from MCA Home Video in 1986 and 1990.
 A similar extended version (with additional footage and a few subtle changes) was released on LaserDisc in 1995.
 It included a 101-minute documentary featuring interviews with Spielberg, executive producer John Milius, writers Robert Zemeckis and Bob Gale, editor Michael Kahn, composer John Williams and others involved.
 This set also included an isolated music score, three theatrical trailers, deleted scenes, photo galleries, and reviews of the movie.

-This cut was later released on VHS in 1998, and later on DVD in 1999.
+This cut was later released on VHS in 1998, and later on DVD in 1999 and was rereleased on DVD again in May 2002.
 The DVD includes all features from the 1995 Laserdisc Set.
 It was released again on DVD in 2000 in a John Belushi box set along with the collector's editions of Animal House and The Blues Brothers.

-On October 14, 2014, Universal Pictures released 1941 on Blu-ray as part of their Steven Spielberg's Director's Collection box set.
+On October 14, 2014, Universal Studios Home Entertainment released 1941 on Blu-ray as part of their Steven Spielberg's Director's Collection box set.
 The disc features both the theatrical (118 minutes) and extended version (146 minutes) of the film, a documentary of the making of the film, production photographs (carried over from the LaserDisc collector's edition), and theatrical trailers, although the isolated score that was included on the Laserdisc and DVD releases is not present on the Blu-ray.
 The standalone Blu-ray version was released on May 5, 2015.

+Comics adaptation

-Heavy Metal and Arrow Books produced a magazine sized comic tie-in to the film, by Stephen R. Bissette & Rick Veitch, which rather than being a straight adaptation, varies wildly and humorously from the film.
+Heavy Metal and Arrow Books produced a magazine-sized comics tie-in to the film, by Allen Asherman, Stephen R. Bissette, and Rick Veitch, which rather than being a straight adaptation, varies wildly and humorously from the film.
+Spielberg wrote the book's introduction.

 Reception

 Box office

-During its theatrical run, 1941 had earned $23.4 million in theatrical rentals from the United States and Canada.
-Because 1941 grossed significantly less than Jaws and Close Encounters of the Third Kind, the film had been thought to be a box office disaster, but in actuality, the film grossed $90 million worldwide and returned a profit, making it a success.
+During its theatrical run, 1941 earned $23.4 million in theatrical rentals from the United States and Canada.
+Because 1941 grossed significantly less than Jaws and Close Encounters of the Third Kind, the film has been erroneously thought to be a box office disaster, but in actuality, 1941 grossed $90 million worldwide and returned a profit, making it a success.